Pension of Francis Marion

 for the aforesaid County, duly authorized to administer oaths, Joseph Seibee?
 Aged 38 years, a resident of Osco ___

-private in Co H _______ do no that Francis Barnes was very sick with the diarrhea at Morganza La and taken care of
+in Co H _______ do no that Francis Barnes was very sick with the diarrhea at Morganza La and taken care of by an

 State of Iowa, County of Fayette, In the matter of Pension Claim of Francis M. Barnes, of Aurora, Neb.
 Late private

 Co “H” 37th Ills.
 Inft.
 On this 11th day of July A.D.
 1890 personally appeared before me, a Notary Public in and